-All Saturday teams (U6 and up) will be rostered to do two shifts at Seaforth Oval: one shift on either Canteen or BBQ (3.5 hours x 2/3 people) and one Ground Set Up shift (1.5 hrs x 4 people).
+All Saturday teams (U6 and up) will be rostered to do two shifts at Seaforth Oval: a shift may be BBQ or Ground Set Up shift.

-All Sunday teams will be rostered to do two shifts at Seaforth Oval where each shift covers both the Canteen and the BBQ (3.0 hours x 4 people).
+All Sunday teams will be rostered to do two shifts at Seaforth Oval where each shift may cover both Ground Set Up and working on the BBQ.

 We try hard to allocate teams to shifts when they are playing at the Oval but unfortunately sometimes this is just not possible.